meliorence/react-native-snap-carousel/README.md

 Here are a few useful props regarding carousel's **style and "feeling"**: `showsHorizontalScrollIndicator`, `overScrollMode` (android), `bounces` (ios), `decelerationRate` (ios), `scrollEventThrottle` (ios).

 And here are some useful ones for **performance optimizations**: `initialNumToRender`, `maxToRenderPerBatch`, `windowSize`, `updateCellsBatchingPeriod`, `removeClippedSubviews` (the latter may have bugs, as stated in [RN's doc](https://facebook.github.io/react-native/docs/flatlist.html#removeclippedsubviews)).
-The first three are already implemented with default parameters, but you can override them if they don't suit your need.
+The first three are already implemented with default parameters, but you can override them if they don't suit your needs.

 ## Methods